kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

    will be evolving it.
 How can we ensure that we will not put ourselves into a corner.

-   Mitigation: We enumerate potential extensions after the detailed design and briefly sketch how the proposed design can be extended to accomodate these.
+   Mitigation: We enumerate potential extensions after the detailed design and briefly sketch how the proposed design can be extended to accommodate these.

 1. Incompatible scheduler profiles - different scheduling profiles may enable different sets of plugins and if only subset of profiles enable `GangScheduling` plugin (responsible also for